tytydraco/yessleep/out/Dont_Look_at_Them.md

 But, stubbornly, he clung to life and stuck to the exact same routine year after year.
 Everyone watched as his health slowly declined, his teeth rotted, his hair fell out—in the last weeks before we decided to ask him for an interview, his skin, eyes, and nails had turned a sickly yellow.

-Hilary recognized the signs of liver failure from health class and knew Alfred was dying—if we wanted to speak with him, we knew it would need to be soon.
+Hilary recognized the signs of liver failure from health class and could tell Alfred was dying—if we wanted to speak with him, we knew it would need to be soon.
 We thought we might inquire with Mr. Phillips to see if he could leave a message with Alfred that we were trying to do a report on his story, the real story; that we had new information to share with him as well.

 But we were too late.

-After school one afternoon, we went to the auto shop and Mr. Phillips told us that Alfred had collapsed while working the previous day—he’d been taken to the hospital and had died just hours before we arrived.
+After school one afternoon, we went to the auto shop and Mr. Phillips told us that Alfred had collapsed while working the previous day—he’d been taken to the hospital and had died mere hours before we arrived.
 He’d only just received word himself that Alfred didn’t make it.

 We left, disappointed at first that we may not get a satisfactory end for our story, but Hilary had an idea.